-In accordance with the Paris Agreement, Gallant provides the public with engaging and useful tips on how individuals, households and communities can do their part in lowering global atmospheric carbon levels by changing daily habits and using a new lens for decision making.
-Nature and the environment, particularly trees, gardens and soil health to restore our habitat and increase carbon sequestration, are the primary focus in an effort to maximize carbon sequestration, along with all things positive.
+In accordance with the Paris Agreement, Gallant educates the public with engaging and useful tips on how individuals, households and communities can all do our part in lowering global atmospheric carbon levels by changing daily habits and using a new lens for decision making.
+Nature and the environment, particularly soil health, trees, shrubs, gardens, and no mow tapestry lawns are the primary focus in an effort to maximize carbon sequestration, along with all things positive.

 Gallant Gold Media offers a positive culture of leadership and mentoring, passion, inspiration, and innovation in pursuit of the corporate mission of being a persuasive force in making the world a better place.
 Gallant prides itself in offering opportunities to a diverse group of like-minded people who are motivated to tackle stubborn challenges in a positive way and celebrate each and every step toward success.